 Benefit: Navigate through content in your bot more quickly.

 This tip is for you if: You’re in any stage of the bot-building process, whether your bot is connected to a page yet or not.
 Or, you’ve launched your bot already and are making edits.

 This simple tip can save a bot-builder lots of time, especially for those with more complex chatbots that have a lot of content.
 Instead of sorting through all your blocks to view a piece of content or make an edit, you can use this trick to get there more quickly.

 How-to: Let’s say you have a text card for your Welcome Message, which includes a button that links to another block you made.
 To jump quickly from one to the other, click the button so the menu appears.
 Then, double-click the name of the other block under “Redirect to block,” and you’ll instantly be taken there.

 Sign up for Chatfuel to put these tips into practice

 Ready to build your best bot, optimized with these four tips?
-It’s easy to get started with the Chatfuel platform—no coding skills required.
+It’s free and easy to get started with Chatfuel—no coding skills required.
 Get oriented by watching our helpful intro video, or take a look at our top how-to articles.
 Looking for more tips or advice?
 Join our active Facebook community.
 Save your business time—start building a bot today! 🤖🛠